Though content marketing and native advertising are both popular forms of digital marketing,...

-It’s not easy to grow your brand, but with a strong content marketing strategy and the right advertising, you can increase brand awareness and become a familiar name with your target market.
+It’s not easy to define yourself in a new or competitive market, but with a strong content marketing strategy and the right advertising, you can increase brand awareness and become a familiar name with your target market.

 - How does advertising increase brand awareness?